martonmiklos/pk2cmd/README.md

 *   `PICkit2_PK2CMD_WIN32_SourceV1-21_RC1.zip` as published by Microchip
     (only changes to the non-Windows-specific files from the basis archive)
+*   Pickit3 support was implemented according to the PICkit3 Programmer Application Source v3.10

 With the exception of inconsequential formatting and filesystem changes, the contents of this repository consist only of the code listed above.